Jičín District: Economy

-The largest employers with its headquarters in Jičín District and at least 500 employers are:
+The largest employers with headquarters in Jičín District and at least 500 employees are:

 In Mladějov is the largest deposit of high-quality glass sand in the Czech Republic.

 Transport

 There are no motorways passing through the district.
 The most important road is the I/35 (part of the European route E442) from Liberec to Hradec Králové.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: